 The reserve perimeter fence is electrified because of wildlife.
 Do not touch this fence to avoid shock.

 BITING INSECTS (TICKS, MOSQUITOES, SCORPIONS, FLIES AND WASPS) AND VECTOR-BORNE DISEASES

 Trypanosomiasis, leishmaniasis, chikungunya, tick bite fever, dengue, and West Nile virus are present in this region.
 Participants are advised to use insect repellent (20–30% DEET) and wear neutral-colored field attire with long sleeves and long pants tucked into socks.
 Participants with potential for allergic reactions to insect bites should bring appropriate medications (antihistamines, at least two Epi-Pens as necessary).
 Volunteers will be informed about where ticks may be more prevalent in the field and how to avoid them.
 Participants and staff will be reminded to thoroughly check their skin and clothes for ticks daily.
-If a tick is found, participants will be instructed how to remove it properly (it will be removed using fine-point tweezers, grasping the tick as close to its mouth as possible, slowly pull the tick straight out.
-The area will be immediately washed with soapy water).
+If a tick is found, participants will be instructed how to remove it properly and the area will be cleaned with soap and water.
 Malaria is not present at the research site; however, it is found elsewhere in the country, including chloroquine-resistant malaria.